noiseprotocol/noise_spec/noise.md

 If the initiator's information is out-of-date the responder won't be able to decrypt the message.
 To handle this case, the responder might choose to execute a different Noise handshake (a **fallback handshake**).

 To support this case Noise allows **fallback patterns**.
-Fallback patterns differ from other handshake patterns in three ways:
+Fallback patterns differ from other handshake patterns in a couple ways:

  * The initiator and responder roles from the pre-fallback handshake are preserved in the fallback handshake.
 Thus, the responder sends the first message in a fallback handshake.
 In other words, the first handshake message in a fallback pattern is shown with a left-pointing arrow (from the responder) instead of a right-pointing arrow (from the initiator).

  * Any public keys sent in the clear in the initiator's first message are included in the initiator's pre-message in the fallback pattern.
-Thus, the initiator's pre-message will always include an ephemeral public key.
-An ephemeral public key is never otherwise included in the initiator's pre-message (it would be redundant, since initiators are required to transmit an ephemeral public key in their first message).
+The initiator's pre-message must always include an ephemeral public key.
+An ephemeral public key is not otherwise included in the initiator's pre-message (initiators typically transmit an ephemeral public key in their first message).
 Thus, the presence of an ephemeral public key in the initiator's pre-message indicates a fallback pattern.

- * Because an ephemeral public key is sent in the initiator's first message, and the ephemeral is used as a pre-message in the fallback handshake, the initiator does not need to send another ephemeral in the fallback handshake (see [Section 7.1](pattern-validity)).

 Another caveat for fallback handshakes:  If the initial handshake message has a prologue or payload that the responder makes any decisions based on, then the `h` value after processing that handshake message should be included in the prologue for the fallback handshake.